ets-labs/python-dependency-injector/README.md

 Providers are strategies of accessing objects.

+All providers are callable.
 They describe how particular object will be provided.
 For example:

 ```python
 """`NewInstance` and `Singleton` providers example."""